Holdingham: Later farming village

+By the 16th century, the route through Holdingham was used by drovers bringing their cattle from Scotland down to London via Norfolk.
+The Green Dragon, a public house at Holdingham, sat on four acres of land which drovers used to put their cattle to pasture while they stopped there for a drink just before the tollgate at Sleaford.
+It was renamed The Jolly Scotchman in 1821, possibly because of this link.

 In 1825, Holdingham had eighteen houses and a number of tenements for the poor; together, these housed 25 families.
-The Jolly Scotchman inn has existed in the hamlet since at least 1826.
 Although anciently a hamlet in the parish of New Sleaford, Holdingham appointed its own parish officers in the early 19th century.
-In 1866, Holdingham was reorganised into its own civil parish (though the ecclesiastical parish boundaries remained unchanged); at the next census, it had 27 inhabited houses, 31 families and a population of 143.
+In 1866, Holdingham was reorganised into its own civil parish (though the ecclesiastical parish boundaries remained unchanged); at the next census in 1871, it had 27 inhabited houses, 31 families and a population of 143.
 Over the next seventy years, the parish population stayed fairly static before declining slightly; there were only 75 people living in 22 houses in 1951.

 Modern developments

 A petrol filling station had been built on Lincoln Road, just south of the hamlet, by at least the 1960s; in 1972, this was taken over by Hockmeyer Motors, who later replaced it with a modern filling station.
-In 1973–75, Sleaford's eastern bypass was built, which included the construction of Holdingham Roundabout immediately north of the hamlet and at the intersection of the A15, Lincoln Road and the A17.
-In 1990, Trusthouse Forte UK were granted permission to build a hotel, services and a petrol station on a site on the north-west; Little Chef opened there in 1991, joined by Travelodge.
-The western bypass was added in 1993, which diverted the A15 around Sleaford from Holdingham Roundabout.
-Planning permission was approved in 2001 for a McDonald's restaurant on the site to the south-east.
+In 1975, Sleaford's eastern bypass opened, which included the construction of Holdingham Roundabout immediately north of the hamlet and at the intersection of the A15, Lincoln Road and the A17, the latter of which was diverted out of the town and east to Kirkby la Thorpe on a new road.
+The town's western bypass was added in 1993, which diverted the A15 around Sleaford from Holdingham Roundabout south to Silk Willoughby.
+In the early 1990s, a service station opened at Holdingham roundabout with a hotel and restaurant, and a fast food restaurant opened near the roundabout in 2001.